Marika Itō

-Marika Itō (伊藤 万理華, Itō Marika) is a Japanese actress, artist, and model.
-She is a former member of the Japanese idol group Nogizaka46.
+Marika Itō (伊藤 万理華, Itō Marika) is a Japanese actress and illustrator.
+She is a former first generation member of the Japanese idol group Nogizaka46.
 She has played lead roles in the 2015 film Eyes and the 2021 film It's a Summer Film, and supporting roles in the films Asahinagu and Kakegurui – Compulsive Gambler.
 Her performance in It's a Summer Film was nominated for a Hochi Film Award and a Mainichi Film Award.

 Early life

 Itō was born on February 20, 1996, in Osaka, Japan to a fashion designer mother and a graphic designer father.
 She began her entertainment career in 2011 by successfully auditioning for the first generation of Nogizaka46, an idol group created as the official rival of AKB48.

 Career

 Nogizaka46

 As a Nogizaka46 member, Itō appeared in several albums, concerts, short films, music videos, and television shows, including the million-selling singles "Influencer" and "Itsuka Dekiru kara Kyō Dekiru".
 In 2017, at the group's sold-out first Tokyo Dome concert, Itō performed for the last time as a Nogizaka46 member.
 After formally leaving the group, Itō remained on the talent roster of Nogizaka46's management company.